• More from M-W

 Detailed meaning of address

 It is an organized and purposeful communication that aims to convey information, express opinions, persuade, or inspire.
 An address typically involves a structured and planned delivery, often given on a specific occasion or to a particular group of people.
-It can take various forms, such as a public speech, a lecture, a keynote address, or a formal presentation.
+It can take various forms, such as a public speech, a lecture, a keynote address , or a formal presentation.
 The purpose of an address may vary, ranging from delivering important messages, sharing insights, providing instructions, raising awareness, commemorating events, or celebrating achievements.
 It is a powerful means of communication that allows the speaker to connect with their audience, convey their thoughts effectively, and influence or engage listeners through the use of language, gestures, and other forms of rhetorical techniques.

-Example sentences of address
+Example sentences containing address

 1. The president's address captivated the nation with its inspiring message.
 2. Her address at the conference was met with thunderous applause.
 3. The CEO's annual address outlined the company's future goals.
 4. The professor's address on quantum physics was mind-boggling.
 5. I need your email address to send you the presentation.
 6. The mayor's address focused on improving local infrastructure.